Ficool

 The squad's leader stepped forward, visor gleaming.
 "Orders are clear.
 Bring them to the Admiral."

-Kael's chest tightened at the word.
-Admiral.
+Kael's chest tightened at the mention of Admiral.

 He glanced at Lyra, then back at the soldiers.
 Slowly, he lowered his weapon.
 "Take us to him."